isabella232/sign-integrations.en/help/netsuite/install.md

    >When configuring OAuth in your Sandbox account, you may encounter the error “Could not determine customer comp ID” when the authorization completes.
    >
    >
-   >To proceed, you must change the account domain portion of the URL (system.[!DNL NetSuite].com) in your browser to point back to the [!DNL NetSuite] Sandbox as follows:
+   >To proceed, you must change the account domain portion of the URL (system.netsuite.com) in your browser to point back to the [!DNL NetSuite] Sandbox as follows:
    >
    >
    >Change:
    >
    >
-   >system.[!DNL NetSuite].com/app/site/hosting/scriptlet.nl?script=745&deploy=1&web_access_point=https://echosign.com
+   >system.netsuite.com/app/site/hosting/scriptlet.nl?script=745&deploy=1&web_access_point=https://echosign.com
    >
    >
    >To: